Should You Cover Microgreen Seeds? – A Test

 Grown in Light with Small Air Space

-This tray is very similar to the tray grown under the blackout without weight added.
+This tray is similar to the tray grown under the blackout without weight added.
 The exception is that the plants are green and full of chloroplasts.

 The plants are also growing on or near the surface of the soil.
 They're not well anchored at all and are growing along the surface.